Lepton-flavour-violating tau decays from triality: Electroweak triplet models

 In particular, the partial width for the decay $\ell_\alpha\to \ell_\beta \nu_i\bar \nu_j(\gamma)$ in terms of relevant Wilson coefficients is given by~\cite{Kinoshita:1958ru,Marciano:1988vm,Fael:2013pja,Ferroglia:2013dga}

-where the functions $R_W$ and $I$ parameterise corrections from finite lepton masses, while $R_\gamma$ parameterises the emission of soft photons.
+where the functions $R_W$ and $I$ parameterise corrections from finite lepton masses, while $R_\gamma$ parametrises the emission of soft photons.
 The function $I$ is defined in Eq.~\eqref{eq:muonmassff} and the other functions are given by